Ismaili Centre, London

-The Ismaili Centre, London, is one of six Ismaili Centres worldwide.
+The Ismaili Centre, London, is one of seven Ismaili Centres worldwide.
 Established in South Kensington in 1979, it is a religious, social and cultural meeting place for the Ismaili Muslim community, the first so designed in the Western world.

 Establishment

 The Ismaili Centre, London was inaugurated on 24 April 1985 by then Prime Minister Margaret Thatcher, in the presence of His Highness the Aga Khan, the 49th Imam (spiritual leader) of the Ismaili Muslims.
 It was the first religious, cultural and social space specifically designed for the Ismaili community in the Western world.

 The Ismaili community had been in the United Kingdom since as early as 1951, when they established a religious, cultural and social centre at Kensington Court.
 It was moved to Palace Gate in 1957, but the needs of the growing community increased over time, and a site at Cromwell Gardens was acquired in the 1970s.

 Lord Soames, the then Lord President of the Council, laid the foundation stone of the new Centre on 6 September 1979, in the presence of the Aga Khan.
 Construction began in July 1980.